-In Sarcoma Stories, you will find firsthand accounts written by sarcoma patients and survivors.
-You also will find stories honoring those we have lost to sarcoma cancer, as a memorial to our love for them and a tribute to their continued impact on our lives.
+In Sarcoma Stories you will find firsthand accounts written by sarcoma patients and survivors.
+You also will find stories honoring those we have lost to sarcoma cancer as a memorial to our love for them and a tribute to their continued impact on our lives.

-To meet the needs of our readers we have placed these stories into three groups.
+To meet the needs of our readers we have placed these stories into three categories.
 The decision whether to identify oneself as a sarcoma patient or a survivor is purely a personal one.
 Some view themselves as a survivor from day one of a diagnosis, while others may delay that personal term until a specified or indefinite number of years of being sarcoma cancer free.
-For the sake of ease of reading these sarcoma stories we use these definitions:
+For the ease of reading these sarcoma stories we use these definitions:

 Contacting these individuals: If a writer is willing to be contacted, a link to their contact information is provided within their sarcoma story.
 This may include their CaringBridge site or a Rein In Sarcoma networking site such as the RIS Ning site and/or RIS FaceBook.